Soil is literally the

 There are a few types of nematodes, but what you want are fungal and bacterial feeding nematodes as well as predatory nematodes that will eat protozoa and other nematodes.
 They are also food themselves for arthropods.

-We are registered to collect and carry your waste as well as process it.
+We are registered and insured to collect and carry your waste as well as process it on site.

 Registered waste carrier